 - Black Feminisms in Action (Fall 2008)

-My current research explores the intersections of race, class, and sexuality in identity performance, mass media, body politics, and the like.
-Currently, I am looking at how reality television posits Black and Female identity and reinforses past controlling images of Black women.
-My other research interests are Gender Socialization, Transnational Sexualities, Black feminisms, and Transnational Feminisms.
+Dr. Story's research examines the intersections of race and sexuality, with special attention to Black feminism, Black lesbians, and Black queer identity.
+Her current research explores the intersections of race, class, and sexuality in identity performance, mass media, body politics, and the like.
+Dr. Story's other research interests include, but are not limited to, Gender Socialization, Transnational Sexualities, Black feminisms, and Transnational Feminisms.